 You'll find the best autumn colors when the weather is cool and dry, but before the temperatures start to freeze.
 In all cases, pay attention to the weather and contact the destinations for updates on the current color conditions.
 The last two weeks of October are typically the best time to catch the foliage, but an unexpected fall frost may cause leaves to drop sooner than you expect.

 Travel along Highway 395 through Mono County to see picturesque autumn landscapes near the towns of Lee Vining, June Lake, and Mammoth Lakes.
 Convict Lake is a wonderful place to catch the sunrise on the rugged mountain peaks and watch the vibrant foliage reflected in the still lake.

-The Mono County visitor's bureau website keeps Fall Colors Report on the top leaf-peeping destinations in the Eastern Sierra, which is updated weekly during the season.
+The Mono County visitor's bureau website maintains a fall foliage report on the top leaf-peeping destinations in the Eastern Sierra, which is updated weekly during the season.

 While Yosemite National Park is busy through the spring and summer months, the crowds start to thin into the fall, so it's a great time for an autumn getaway.

 In the Yosemite Valley, the vibrantly colored trees frame the base of the valley's landmark rocky landscapes.
 The valley is easy to traverse by car along Northside and Southside Drive and there are some lovely vistas accessible to all without having to trek too far off the path of the road.

 Beyond Yosemite Valley, there is colorful foliage near Glacier Point, Wawona, Tuolumne, and along the Merced River into El Portal.